Conoscere and sapere in Italian

 girl who got lost in the city and is looking at a map - conoscere and sapere in italian, what's the difference

-Before wrapping up our lesson, I’d like to show you a few common sayings featuring conoscere and sapere in Italian.
-Let’s take a look at them!
+Before wrapping up our lesson, I’d like to show you some common expressions featuring conoscere and sapere in Italian.
+Let’s have a look at them!

 Conoscere and sapere: Italian sayings with sapere